MarkAlanJones/Meadowbrot/README.md

 My desktop machine generates 240x240 images in 0.076s (VB) and 0.059s (C#) (in debug mode)

-That clocks the Meadow at 150X slower than a i5 (Granted there is alot of double precision floating point math)
+That clocks the Meadow at 150X slower than an i5 (Granted there is alot of double precision floating point math)

 ### Update 3.12
  C#      | VB      | F#    |